We only share stuff we love. We may earn a small commission if you buy through our links.

 Covering this topic is close to my heart.
 My grandmother was born in Parma, Italy.
-The name of the city might sound familiar, as it's the beginning of the word parmiggiano, or known in English as parmesan.
+The name of the city might sound familiar, as it's the beginning of the word Parmigiano, or known in English as parmesan.
 Parma is in the Emilia-Romagna region of Italy, known as La Grassa.
 They call it that because one eats well there.
-The region is know for its parmesan cheese, cured meats, like prosciutto, speck, and guanciale, as well as tortellini and other other local specialities.
-I'm a self-proclaimed Italiophile, so I had to create a list that does justice to American made, Italian inspired provisions.
+The region is known for its parmesan cheese, cured meats, like prosciutto, speck, and guanciale, as well as tortellini and other local specialties.
+I'm a self-proclaimed Italophile, so I had to create a list that does justice to American made, Italian inspired provisions.
 See this list of exceptional provisions anyone who loves Italy will enjoy.

-There are a number of 'salumifici', or meat factories, dotted across the country that are making artisan and small batch products.
-The Iowanians are even in on it.
-La Quercia Prosciutto Americano, is made from pork coming from both Heritage Acres and Niman Ranch in California.
-It has a stronger, less delicate flavor than some of the prosciutto I've had from Parma, making it perfect to pair with a light, bubbly wine or to eat all on its on.
+There are a number of 'salumifici', or meat factories, dotted across the country that are making artisan and small-batch products.
+The Iowans are even in on it.
+La Quercia Prosciutto Americano is made from pork coming from both Heritage Acres and Niman Ranch in California.
+It has a stronger, less delicate flavor than some of the prosciutto I've had from Parma, making it perfect to pair with a light, bubbly wine or to eat all on its own.
 Similarly, I very much appreciate that the company marks the products as American prosciutto, for a number of reasons.

 Jacobsen Salt Company Italian Trio is perfect for someone who loves to play in the kitchen.
 Jacobsen Salt starts with hand-gathered water from Oregon's Netarts Bay.
 The salt is slowly evaporated until it forms light, crisp salt crystals, imparting a delicate mineral flavor.
-The salt is then infused with fragrant garlic, rosemary, and basil.
-I love using them to season steaks or on top of roasted vegetables.
+This bundled trio includes infused Garlic Salt, California olive oil and discs of fine Italian sea salt (that provide the perfect amount of salt to pasta water).

-You don't need a spoon for this, you're going to want to shovel the entire jar in your mouth.
-Okay, that might sound obscene, but Sauce n' Love Pink Pesto is obscenely delicious.
-Made with ingredients you know, and can pronounce, including tomatoes, basil, cream, onion, extra virgin olive oil, sunﬂower oil, Parmesan cheese, garlic, pinenuts, Pecorino cheese, salt, and black pepper.
-The sauce is made in Lynn, Massachusetts.
+You don't need a spoon for this because you're going to want to shovel the entire jar in your mouth.
+Okay, that might sound obscene, but Sauce n' Love's Scarpetta Pink Pesto is obscenely delicious.
+Made with fresh ingredients you know, and can pronounce, including tomatoes, basil, cream, onion, extra virgin olive oil, sunﬂower oil, Parmesan cheese, garlic, pine nuts, Pecorino cheese, salt, and black pepper.

 The Italians and Greeks aren't the only ones with amazing olive oil.
-California boosts great climate for olive growing and California Olive Ranch uses California grown olives to makes its own olive oil.
-Nutty, buttery, and fragrant, California Olive Ranch Extra Virgin Olive Oil cold presses their award winning 100% California grown olives within hours of picking for a fresher taste.
+California boasts a great climate for olive growing and California Olive Ranch uses California grown olives to makes its own olive oil.
+Nutty, buttery, and fragrant, California Olive Ranch Extra Virgin Olive Oil cold presses their award-winning 100% California-grown olives within hours of picking for a fresher taste.